Rarst/release-belt/README.md

 ### 3. Configure a web server

-`public/` directory should be used as web root and `index.php` in it as the file to handle requests.
+The `public/` directory should be used as web root and `index.php` in it as the file to handle requests.

-Please refer to [webserver configuration](https://www.slimframework.com/docs/v3/start/web-servers.html) in Slim documentation and/or your web hosting’s resources for setup specifics.
+Please refer to [web server configuration](https://www.slimframework.com/docs/v3/start/web-servers.html) in Slim documentation and/or your web hosting’s resources for setup specifics.

 Visit home page and `/packages.json` in a web browser to check if it is working.